Design-Computing/Design-Computing.github.io/md/week3.md

   - What does this dataset explain?

-    **Pause here**: There is a pretty good chance at this point that you'll find out that your data is garbage.
+    **⏸️ Pause here**: There is a pretty good chance at this point that you'll find out that your data is garbage.
 Look for a file that's in one of these file formats: `.xls`, `.xlsx`, `.csv`, `.json`, `.tsv`.
 If it's not, run it past me or Alex.

     You'll want a file with at least 200 rows, ideally a thousand or more.
 Even more ideally, a dataset that has some geographic data, e.g. coordinates or suburb names, because we're going to be making some maps a bit later on.